DATA CENTER ANTI CONFERENCE 2024: VOLTAGRID NAMED TITLE SPONSOR

 In an era when environmental consciousness is paramount, VoltaGrid is at the forefront of change.
 By optimizing energy usage through sophisticated software and intelligent control systems, they are redefining how we power our modern world.

-"DCAC Live 2024 is a pivotal event for us at VoltaGrid as it showcases our commitment to industry leadership and innovation," said David Bell, Vice President of Utility and Microgrid Development for VoltaGrid.
-"Sponsoring this event allows us to engage with the data center community, present our firm energy resources solution, share our sustainable energy resolutions, and collaborate on advancing the future of power generation and distribution.
+"DCAC Live 2024 is a pivotal event for us at VoltaGrid as it showcases our commitment to help support the continued growth of the data center market," said David Bell, Vice President of Utility and Microgrid Development for VoltaGrid.
+"Sponsoring this event allows us to engage with the data center community to ensure that energy challenges do not constrain the growth of the data center market.
 We believe in the value of this conference to drive meaningful conversations and partnerships that will shape the industry's future."

 About VoltaGrid: